You need to revamp your careers page. Now.

 Making your application simple, whilst including all the information a candidate needs, creates a good candidate experience.

-We know it can be difficult to create the right careers page for your website, so we've compiled a list of the best company careers pages for 2020 that you can take inspiration from.
+So, we've compiled a list of the the top 14 company careers pages for 2020 that you can take inspiration from.

 Slack is a platform that offers a professional, user-friendly space to communicate and engage with others, replacing the outdated use of email for communication.